 The thought of sitting down to a meal and eating it paralyzed me.
 Having a bowl of ice cream- wasn’t even an option.
 Weighed down by shame, I scolded myself because, “I knew better.”
 Yet I’d reached an all time new low (both metaphorically and literally).
 While my body shrunk- my anxiety, obsessive thoughts, and self-loathing expanded exponentially.

 A full life wasn’t even on my radar

 As a stay-at-home mother with three small boys and a supportive husband-I had everything I’d ever dreamed of.
 Yet I didn’t want to get out of bed in the morning.

 I lost the ability to simply feed myself and I needed help.

-To say that stepping back into treatment was humbling would be an understatement.
+To say stepping back into treatment was humbling would be an understatement.
 It took massive amounts of courage and humility.
-If I could go back in time to that scared and ashamed former me- there’s so much I’d want to tell her.
+If I could go back in time 7 years- there’s so much I’d want to tell myself.

 10 Things I’d Tell My Former Self About My Full Life

 1. It can and will get better – if you’re willing to do the work.

 You don’t have to live the rest of your life focusing on shrinking your body.
 In fact,